microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

     ![Screenshot showing AWS cloud console with EC2 instance](./01.png)

-    > **Note: Ensure that the servers you will use for this scenario are running an [OS supported by the Log Analytics Agent and the Dependency Agent](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview#supported-operating-systems) and meets the [firewall requirements](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent#firewall-requirements).**
+    > **NOTE: Ensure that the servers you will use for this scenario are running an [OS supported by the Log Analytics Agent and the Dependency Agent](https://docs.microsoft.com/azure/azure-monitor/agents/agents-overview#supported-operating-systems) and meets the [firewall requirements](https://docs.microsoft.com/azure/azure-monitor/agents/log-analytics-agent#firewall-requirements).**

-- [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+- [Install or update Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 Azure CLI should be running version 2.14 or later.
 Use ```az --version``` to check your current installed version.

 ## Onboarding Azure Monitor